How the Regenerative Agriculture and Animal Welfare Movements Can End Factory Farming, Restore Soil and Mitigate Climate Change

 In particular, a “regenerative organic” standard could require that pasture-based standards be met for monogastric (e.g. pigs and chickens) as well as ruminant livestock, as laid out in Global Animal Partnership (GAP) 4+ or Animal Welfare Approved rules.
 On the farmworker side, we could incorporate Agriculture Justice Project’s standards or similar.
-Additionally, we could require that minimum 50% of livestock feed (both protein and energy) be sourced domestically to boost domestic demand and supply, while allowing for next level regenerative projects abroad and shortages at home.
+Additionally, we could require that minimum 50% of livestock feed (both protein and energy) be sourced domestically to boost domestic demand and supply, while allowing for next level regenerative projects abroad.
 This could be a relatively straightforward and efficient process: take NOP standards as the baseline, incorporate existing animal welfare and farmworker labor standards, and formalize the criteria outlined by Carbon Underground’s regenerative definition, in a process driven by and housed with Rodale and IFOAM (the originators and lead custodians of the regenerative organic movement).
 The organizations at the table should self-select based on commitment to the more expansive definition of “regenerative organic,” with minimum membership or revenues from regenerative organic agriculture and advocacy, or otherwise establish their regenerative rock star status.

 Otherwise, “regenerative” is going to go the way of “sustainable” and mean whatever anyone wants it to mean.
 Already there are signatories to the Carbon Underground definition that don’t remotely meet regenerative criteria.
 In a similar vein, I am concerned that American Grassfed Association (AGA) standards are often extolled as regenerative in and of themselves.
 In fact without organic as a floor, huge amounts of synthetic Nitrogen and other chemical fertilizers and inputs are used on grass and forage pastures, for direct grazing and as well as cut hay, just like feed grain crops.
 This point was driven home when I recently visited Will Harris and White Oaks Pastures in Georgia with Gabe Brown.
 Both are AGA certified but cautioned that while they only use compost on their pastures, many AGA producers rely on synthetic fertility.